sl3-lyon/mini-asm/README.md

 # mini-asm
-Custom mini ASM language &amp; CPU emulator
+Custom mini ASM language &amp; CPU emulator.
+Will be used for a pseudo NES emulator (that's why there's a Video RAM)

 ***Work in progress!***